OfficeDev/office-js-docs-pr/docs/outlook/insert-data-in-the-body.md

 Alternatively, you can use **prependAsync** to insert data at the beginning of the item body and disregard the current cursor location.
 Other than the point of insertion, **prependAsync** and **setSelectedDataAsync** behave in similar ways:

-- If you are prepending HTML data in a message body, you should first check for the type of the message body to avoid prepending HTML data to a message in text format.
+- If you're prepending HTML data in a message body, you should first check for the type of the message body to avoid prepending HTML data to a message in text format.

 - Provide the following as input parameters to **prependAsync**: a data string in either text or HTML format, and optionally the format of the data to be inserted, a callback method and any of its parameters.